Activating a base of donor organizers across race and class

 We made this visual to show how the member funds in our network are using the Giving Project to move towards our vision of well-resourced liberation movements.
 GPN’s primary purpose is to build the capacity of Giving Project practitioners through an active peer learning community where we share innovations and adaptations.
 Grounded in our vision, priorities, and values, we evolve the Giving Project model within shifting conditions.
 We hope that anyone, anywhere can do a Giving Project and our secondary purpose is to support replication efforts.

 Giving Project Network Staff

 Tracy leads the Giving Project Network's collaborative, internal learning community of Giving Project practitioners and the onboarding of new member funds into the Network.
-Tracy brings first hand experience into the Network as a Giving Project alum as well as an expansive view of the model across all seven Network Funds.
+Tracy brings first hand experience into the Network as a Giving Project alum as well as an expansive view of the model across all Network Funds.
 She designs and facilitates interactive gatherings, both in person and virtually, to connect practitioners and create new possibilities together.